pallets/quart/docs/testing.rst

 --------------

-The test client has helper methods for all the HTTP verbs e.g. :meth:`~quart.testing.TestClient.post`.
-These are helper methods for :meth:`~quart.testing.TestClient.open`, as such all the methods at a minimum expect a path and optionally can have query parameters, json or form data.
+The test client has helper methods for all the HTTP verbs e.g. :meth:`~quart.testing.QuartClient.post`.
+These are helper methods for :meth:`~quart.testing.QuartClient.open`, as such all the methods at a minimum expect a path and optionally can have query parameters, json or form data.
 A standard :class:`~quart.wrappers.Response` class is returned.
 An example: